home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 1. Check that Home Assistant Core and the Android app are up to date.
 2. Clear Storage or App data in Android app.
 3. In Home Assistant navigate to Configuration > Integration.
 Remove the mobile app entry for the device in question.
+If you see more than 1 remove them all.
 4. Restart Home Assistant.
 5. Log back into Android app.
 If you have more than 1 device make sure to rename the device under App Configuration.
-6. Restart Home Assistant once more to register the `notify.mobile_app` service call.

 ## Location is not updating in Android app
 If you find that location updates are not coming in here are a few things to check.